 How Long Before Alcohol Effects Wear Off?

 People often want to know how long it takes for the effects of alcohol to wear off, especially in situations when you realize you have had too much or that you suddenly have to “sober up.”
-Popular wisdom falsely says to drink coffee to get sober or to take a cold shower, but neither of these practices will decrease the degree to which alcohol affects you and caffeine can make it worse.
+Popular wisdom falsely says to drink coffee to get sober or to take a cold shower, but neither of these practices will decrease the degree to which alcohol affects you and caffeine can make it worse, rather the flushing alcohol out of your system.

-The substance in alcohol that causes intoxication is ethanol, which has a half-life of about 4 to 5 hours.
+The substance in alcohol that causes intoxication is ethanol, which has a half-life of about four to five hours.
 That means in that time, half the alcohol in the bloodstream will be gone.
 Generally, people absorb alcohol faster than it can be metabolized, so it stays in the system longer.

 Your degree of intoxication depends on your blood alcohol concentration (BAC), which is the ratio of the alcohol to water content in your blood.
 A BAC of 0.08 or .08 grams per deciliter of blood makes you legally drunk in the U.S. While two people could have the same BAC, how long it takes for the effects to wear off depends on how quickly their bodies metabolize the ethanol in the alcohol they’ve consumed.